XiangpengHao/alchemy/README.md

 cargo run --bin table --release "benchmark-name" --features "metric pcm flamegraph"
 ```

-All benchmark results will be redirected to a json file.
+All benchmark results will be saved to a json file.

 More details please check out our paper.